zammad/zammad-admin-documentation/system/subscription/plan.rst

 Subscription
    On the top of the subscription summary you'll find the number of used and available (booked) agent seats.
-By using the *see more* link you can also expand a agent list to see the currently configured, active agents.
+By using the *see more* link you can also expand an agent list to see the currently configured, active agents.

       .. tip::